-- Overall administration of executive plans by the Committee; - Reasonable short-term incentive goals; - Financial performance objectives based upon budget objectives that are reviewed and approved by the Committee and the Board; - Avoidance of steep payout cliffs; - · Ongoing and active discussion of the Committee with management regarding process on short-term and long-term goals; and - Committee authority to pay less than the maximum short-term incentive amount after assessing the overall contribution and performance of the executive officers.
+- Overall administration of executive plans by the Committee; - Reasonable short-term incentive goals; - Financial performance objectives based upon budget objectives that are reviewed and approved by the Committee and the Board; - Avoidance of steep payout cliffs; - · Ongoing and active discussion between the Committee and management regarding process on short-term and long-term goals; and - Committee authority to pay less than the maximum short-term incentive amount after assessing the overall contribution and performance of the executive officers.

-Other incentive programs either have similar characteristics or are small in amount.
+Other incentive programs either have similar characteristics or are small in potential payout amount.